 If you only need to run a few small power tools at a time, then the three to four thousand watt generator is all you need.
 If you need to run multiple power tools simultaneously, you'll need something in the range of 4000 to 8000 watts.

-If your project requires multiple power tools and large power equipment, you may need a generator that can provide 10 to 12,000 Watts.
+If your project requires multiple power tools and large power equipment, you may need a backup power generator that can provide 10 to 12,000 Watts.
 Knowing how many devices you'll need to run simultaneously, we'll help you decide what generator to choose.

 Specific tools have very high starting watts compared to their running watts.
 Make sure to get a unit that will cover the wattage requirements for all the tools you need.